cs27x/team4/asgn1/assignment_spec/spec.md

-3. (50pts) - As a tourist, I want to see a list of all historical markers sorted by distance from a certain location (which can also be where I currently am) so I can see historical markers near a place I am going to.
-Evaluation process:
+3. (50pts) - As a tourist, I want to see a list of all historical markers sorted by distance from a certain location (which can also be where I currently am) so I can see historical markers near a place I am going to - Evaluation process:
 	- Use same historical marker data from above
 	- Should use either current long/lat estimate of user location or the lat/long estimate of a certain location they choose on a map or enter the address of to order the list of historical